jistr/vim-nerdtree-tabs/README.md

 NERDTree will open automatically on GVim/MacVim startup.
 You can configure it to open on console Vim as well, but this is disabled by default.

+## Commands and mappings

+Vim-nerdtree-tabs defines two commands:

+* `:NERDTreeTabsToggle` switches NERDTree on/off for all tabs.

+* `:NERDTreeMirrorToggle` acts as `:NERDTreeToggle`, but smarter: When opening, it first tries to use an existing tree (i.e. previously closed in this tab or perform a mirror of another tab's tree).
+If all this fails, a new tree is created. ** It is recommended that you always use this command instead of `:NERDTreeToggle`. **

+There are also plug-mappings available with the same functionality:

+* `<plug>NERDTreeTabsToggle`
+* `<plug>NERDTreeMirrorToggle`

 ## Configuration